 “The more aggressive hot-melt chemistries in our Scotch Shipping and Moving tapes have real high strength and last for one to two years,” Braunschweig explains.
 “If you’re going to be storing something in the basement or storage unit and you want that tape to last for a long, long time, we recommend using our Scotch Moving & Storage Acrylic Tape.”

-“The most common packaging tapes range between 1.9 mil for the thinner tapes, up to 3.1 mil for the thicker tapes,” Braunschweig said.
-“While all tapes in this range are very strong, if you have heavy boxes, you probably want to use a thicker tape; lighter, you might want to use thinner tape.”
+- If you have heavy boxes, you probably want to use a thicker tape; lighter, you might want to use thinner tape.

 Other Types of Tape and How to Use Them